 And because many of the government buildings are in Bogota, it is often the epicenter of all civil unrest and protests.
 This has made the city a lot more dangerous at times, which is something travelers should consider if they intend on staying a long time.

 The vibe of Bogota is very different from Medellin.
 Bogota, like any capital city, naturally attracts people that are there to work.
 While Medellin’s vibe is very relaxed, Bogota has a very hectic and chaotic vibe.
+From my experience, it felt like the locals were not as friendly in Bogota.

 The capital city has plenty to offer visitors, from museums and historical sites to parks and nightlife.
 Because the city is so big, travelers won’t have any problems finding anything they might need.